By MIKE NORTON

 Skiers and golfers still form the mainstay of the local tourism economy.
 Shanty Creek Resorts (actually, three separate resorts on one 4,500-acre hilltop) operates 72 holes of championship golf (its courses include Cedar River, Schuss Mountain, The Summit and The Legend) and 49 downhill skiing slopes, and nearby are two other championship courses, Hawk’s Eye and The Chief.
 (For me, it meant I could climb the steep hill at Schuss Mountain to get some great views of the surrounding autumn foliage.)

-Grass River Natural Area, a 1,165-acre nature preserve where visitors can hike miles of trails, enjoy birdwatching, cross-country skiing and snowshoeing, and enroll in guided nature tours and classes.
+Bellaire is also gaining a reputation as a center for ecotourism, thanks to the nearby Grass River Natural Area, a 1,165-acre nature preserve where visitors can hike miles of trails, enjoy birdwatching, cross-country skiing and snowshoeing, and enroll in guided nature tours and classes.

 More recently, though, a new wave of visitors is finding its way to Bellaire --- drawn by their taste buds.
 The revolution began in late 2001 when Mike Peterson -- a Culinary Institute of America graduate best known for his successful Spencer Creek Landing in nearby Alden -- opened Lulu’s Bistro on Bridge Street, the town’s tidy main drag.
 Suddenly, visitors who’d come “up north” expecting fried smelt and sizzler steaks found themselves facing rack of lamb with basil pine nut crust and seared sea scallops with white truffle oil risotto.

-Short’s Brewing, a microbrewery and brewpub located just a few doors down the street.
+Not to be outdone, brewmaster Joe Short followed up in 2003 by starting Short’s Brewing, a microbrewery and brewpub located just a few doors down the street.
 Short’s creatively-brewed beers, ales and stouts have won multiple international awards and made him one of the fastest-growing microbreweries in the country – but the pub’s food menu is nearly as imaginative.
 In their wake, other “foodie businesses” are sprouting up around town, and even the big resorts on top of the nearby hill are offering some great food.
 (I also understand that the delightful little Applesauce Inn B&B has acquired quite a reputation for its tasty and imaginative breakfasts.)

 Bellaire’s small downtown has a handful of entertaining shops, from cottage accessories (Uniquely North) to educational toys (Little Treasures).
 One of my favorites – beside Short’s, of course – is the Bellaire Smokehouse with its tasty smoke fish, jerky and other meats.
 There’s even a great little downtown movie theater that’s still in operation.